 As with all of our advice, this guidance is kept under constant review and updated frequently, in line with the latest scientific evidence.

-3. Going to work / Safer spaces
+3. Going to work / Closed businesses / Safer spaces

 3.1 Who is allowed to go to work?

-3.2 What is a critical worker?
+3.2 What does it mean to be a critical worker?

-3.4 What are the ‘COVID-19 Secure’ safety guidelines workplaces have to put in place?
+3.3 What are the ‘COVID-19 Secure’ safety guidelines workplaces have to put in place?

 We have set out clear, practical steps that businesses should take to ensure their workplaces are COVID-19 Secure and give their staff the confidence to return back to work.